All Episodes

 Thank you.

-It's not as easy as you may think.
+Look, it's not as easy as you may think.

-People say, get a hold of this person.
+People say, get hold of this person.

-Get them on the air.
+Get him on the air.

-Well, I jump through hoops and I call publishers and it's not always so easy.
+Well, I jump through hoops and I call publishers, and it's not always so easy.

 You can spend an hour on a phone getting transferred all over the place trying to find somebody who published some book through some publisher, a contact number, the agent that handles them.